-Connect temperature sensor to A0 port of the base hat.
+Connect temperature sensor to the A0 port of the base hat.
 Now execute the following command in the terminal –

-As you can see the above command outputs the current temperature of the room.
+As you can see, the above command outputs the current temperature of the room.
 If you know Python, you can also modify the script.

 Grove water sensor can detect if the sensor is dry or it has water on the surface.

-To use the water sensor with Raspberry Pi, connect the sensor with A2 port of Grove base hat and execute the following command –
+To use the water sensor with Raspberry Pi, connect the sensor with the A2 port of Grove base hat and execute the following command –

-If there is water on the sensor, the command will output ‘Water detected’ otherwise it’ll output ‘Dry’.
+If there is water on the sensor, the command will output ‘Water detected’; otherwise, it’ll output ‘Dry’.

 Air Quality Sensor